 Pop into The Daily Grind Roastery and Coffee Shop for a freshly brewed fair trade coffee.
-This gathering place for locals and tourists alike has a rustic country feel and serves down-home cooking and baking, while selling specialty items and giftware.
+This gathering place for locals and tourists alike has a rustic country

 Relive your childhood at Cowtown Kids Toy & Candy.
 With a focus on selling high-quality traditional and nostalgic toys, it has the distinction of being the largest independent toy store in Saskatchewan.